fbenz/docker-java-matlab/README.md

-# docker-java-matlab
+# Java + MatLab Docker Image
-A Docker image that is supports Java and compiled MatLab applications
+A Docker image that supports Java 8 and compiled MatLab 2015a applications.